briandunnington/briandunnington.com/docs/_posts/summer_adventure_wambr.md

 Tags: biking, Summer Adventure
 Category: outdoors

-After last year's [Summer Olympics][SummerOlympics] trip, Chris and I decided to make it an annual tradition to go on a hair-brained adventure.
+After last year's [Summer Olympics][2012] trip, Chris and I decided to make it an annual tradition to go on a hair-brained adventure.
 This year I wanted to go map and ride the WaMBR Trail - a mountain bike route that I hoped would span the entire length of the state from Canada to Oregon.

 <p>
 <figure><img src="/img/outdoors/wambr/boundary.jpg" class="largeimg" />